 A firmware image: Contains the OS, Update client and the user application.

-After you have an initial image on your device, you can generate a delta image for following update campaigns.
+After you have an initial image on your device, you can generate a delta image for your update campaigns.
 A delta image contains the information necessary to create the new image from the old one.
 This means you only need to transmit the delta, not a full new image, to the device.
 Delta update can save bandwidth and energy for NB-IoT devices, or when installing large firmware images with only small code changes.
 Using a delta image can also reduce the amount of time needed for an update campaign.
-Delta images support the priority field.

 You need access to the full image currently running on the device, as well as the full images of any previous versions for which you want to create a delta.